FESOM/fesom2/tests/ecbundle/README.md

 **What it tests:**
 - All basic build functionality
 - Meshpartitioner executable is created and is executable
+- Meshpartitioner correctly fails with namelist.config error (expected behavior)
-- Both FESOM and meshpartitioner executables are functional
+- FESOM executable is functional (--info command)

 ### 3. `ecbundle_with_omp`
 Tests building FESOM with OpenMP support using `--with-omp-parallel`.